How long does a hip prosthesis last?

 Ceramic-ceramic and ceramic-polyethylene with highly cross-linked PE are considered particularly durable.

-Can I play sports with a hip replacement?
+Can I exercise with a hip prosthesis?

-When is a change necessary?
+When is a replacement necessary?

-Does being overweight shorten lifespan?
+Does being overweight shorten the durability?

 MAKE AN APPOINTMENT?